Water-Imagery-Sensing/water-level-est-v1/docs/index.md

 When generating calibrated elevation maps, we used the water level information as well as a depth estiamate from a neural network.
 While fitting the data this way worked for some scenes where the river was viewed from the side, for scenes where the river was viewed from above, the depth information was wrong and the fit failed.
 To fix this, we only used the fit to extrapolate to unseen points in the scene and used the raw mask values where they were recorded.

 #### Cross River Masks
 While ideally our method seperates the different banks of the river, often the mask of the water would not terminate at the edges of the image.
 As a result, the edges would be fully connected, including points that were in the middle of the river.
-We attempted to mitigate this by weighting these pixels by depth; however, this did not full fix the issue.
+We attempted to mitigate this by weighting these pixels by depth; however, this did not fully fix the issue.
 As a result, many estiamtes were skewed lower since the middle river pixels correspond to low water levels.

 ### The Future
 In the future this method could be improved by: